ohsu-comp-bio/funnel/website/content/docs/compute/slurm.md

 The Funnel server needs to run on a submission node.
 Configure Funnel to use Slurm by including the following config:

+It is recommended to update the submit file template so that the `funnel worker run` command takes a config file as an argument (e.g. `funnel worker run --config /opt/funnel_config.yml --taskID {{.TaskId}}`)

 ```YAML
 {{< slurm-template >}}
 ```